hpc2n/intro-linux/docs/data.md

     tar -zxvf DIRECTORY.tar.gz
     ```

-More information in the main [Archiving and compressing section](../../documentation/filesystems/#archiving__and__compressing).
+More information can be found in HPC2N's documentation's <a href="https://docs.hpc2n.umu.se/documentation/filesystems/#archiving__and__compressing" target="_blank">Archiving and compressing section</a>.

-### File transfer and syncing
+## File transfer and syncing

-There are several possible ways to transfer files and data to and from HPC2N’s systems: scp, sftp, rsync...
+There are several possible ways to transfer files and data to and from Linux systems: scp, sftp, rsync...

 !!!
 Warning

-    FTP is not permitted due to security problems!
+    FTP is generally not permitted due to security problems!

-#### SCP
+### SCP

 SCP (Secure CoPy) is a simple way of transferring files between two machines that use the SSH (Secure SHell) protocol.